georgewalton/Sandals/README.md

 A TkInter wrapper for python inspired by the GUI library Shoes for Ruby.

 Not a complete library by any means but just a way to test out a few ideas.

+This is intended to make it easier to create simple GUI interfaces quickly.
 How to create windows
 --